gwsystems/aWsm/README.md

 	We've implemented *seven* different mechanisms for this!
 - *Portability.*
-	Both the compiler and runtime are mostly platform-independent code, and porting to a new platform only really requires additional work if you need to tweak stack sizes (microcontrollers), or use architectural features (e.g., MPX, segmentation, etc...).
+	Both the compiler and runtime are mostly platform-independent code, and porting to a new platform only really requires additional work if you need to tweak stack sizes (microcontrollers), or use architectural features (e.g., MPX, segmentation, etc...). aWsm only links what is needed, so it's possible to avoid microcontroller-expensive operations such as f64, f32, and even dynamic memory.
 - *Composability.*
 	The final output of aWsm is simple `*.o` elf objects that can be linked into larger systems.
 	This enables the trivial composition of sandboxes together, and sandboxes into larger programs.